Is Hell Eternal?

 John Wesley said, “Indeed, if there is any fire, it is unquestionably material.
 For what is immaterial fire?…Does not our Lord speak of it as if it were real fire?
 No one can deny or doubt this…Does He design to freight His poor creatures?
 What!
 With scarecrows?
 With vain shadows of things that have no being?
 O let not anyone think so!
 Do not impute such folly to the Most High!”

-Rejecting the TRUTH about an Eternal Hell invites:
+Rejecting The TRUTH About An Eternal Hell Causes:

 - Unbelief in the authority of God’s Word